Detecting the pure triangle sigularity effect through the $\psi(2S) \to p \bar{p} \eta / p \bar{p} \pi^0$ process: Introduction

 Unfortunately, although triangle singularities can be used to explain many experimental phenomena, the triangle singularity itself has not been fully confirmed by experiments for various reasons.
 The first reason hindering the discovery of triangle singularity is the threshold effect.
 For example, $Z_c(3900)$ and $Z_c(4025)$ are very close to the threshold of $\bar{D} D^\ast$ and $\bar{D}^\ast D^\ast$, respectively, and the $P_c$ state around 4.45 GeV is just near the $\chi_{c1}p$ threshold.
 It is indicated in Ref.~\cite{Liu:2015taa} that when the threshold enhancement falls into the kinematic region of the triangle singularity, the distinctions between them would be very complicated.
 Thus, a detectable pure triangle singularity shall be far away from the threshold enhancement.
 In addition to the thresholds, the widths of internal particles should also be considered, i.e., the widths of internal particles should not be too wide.
 Otherwise, the shape of the triangle singularity will be a Breit-Wigner form, which might probably cause misunderstandings~\cite{Achasov:2015uua,Du:2019idk}.
-Besides, a quantitative calculation on the significance must be helpful if we want to determine a pure triangle singularity.
-However, we found that among Refs.~\cite{Wu:2011yx, Aceti:2012dj, Wu:2012pg, Ketzer:2015tqa, Wang:2013cya,Wang:2013hga, Achasov:2015uua, Liu:2015taa,Liu:2015fea,Guo:2015umn,Szczepaniak:2015eza, Guo:2016bkl, Bayar:2016ftu, Wang:2016dtb, Pilloni:2016obd, Xie:2016lvs, Szczepaniak:2015hya, Roca:2017bvy, Debastiani:2017dlz, Samart:2017scf, Sakai:2017hpg, Pavao:2017kcr, Xie:2017mbe, Bayar:2017svj,Liang:2017ijf, Oset:2018zgc, Dai:2018hqb, Dai:2018rra, Guo:2019qcn, Liang:2019jtr, Nakamura:2019emd,Liu:2019dqc, Jing:2019cbw, Braaten:2019gfj, Sakai:2020ucu, Sakai:2020fjh, Molina:2020kyu, Braaten:2020iye, Alexeev:2020lvq, Ortega:2020ayw,Shen:2020gpw,Du:2019idk,Liu:2020orv}, most of them can only give the line shape since not all the involved vertices can be determined.
+Besides, if we want to determine a pure triangle singularity, a quantitative calculation should be necessary.
+However, we found that among Refs.~\cite{Wu:2011yx, Aceti:2012dj, Wu:2012pg, Ketzer:2015tqa, Wang:2013cya,Wang:2013hga, Achasov:2015uua, Liu:2015taa,Liu:2015fea,Guo:2015umn,Szczepaniak:2015eza, Guo:2016bkl, Bayar:2016ftu, Wang:2016dtb, Pilloni:2016obd, Xie:2016lvs, Szczepaniak:2015hya, Roca:2017bvy, Debastiani:2017dlz, Samart:2017scf, Sakai:2017hpg, Pavao:2017kcr, Xie:2017mbe, Bayar:2017svj,Liang:2017ijf, Oset:2018zgc, Dai:2018hqb, Dai:2018rra, Guo:2019qcn, Liang:2019jtr, Nakamura:2019emd,Liu:2019dqc, Jing:2019cbw, Braaten:2019gfj, Sakai:2020ucu, Sakai:2020fjh, Molina:2020kyu, Braaten:2020iye, Alexeev:2020lvq, Ortega:2020ayw,Shen:2020gpw,Du:2019idk,Liu:2020orv,Achasov:2019wvw}, most of them can only give the line shape since not all the involved vertices can be determined.
 For example, although the exotic state $P_c(4450)$~\cite{Aaij:2015tga}, which is observed by LHCb collaboration in $\Lambda_b \to J/\psi p K$ process in 2015, can be interpreted as a triangle singularity effect caused by the $\chi_{c1} p \Lambda^\ast$ loop~\cite{Guo:2016bkl}, there is no experimental data to constraint the $\Lambda_b \chi_{c1} \Lambda^\ast$ vertex in this triangle loop diagram.
 Therefore, only a line shape can be presented theoretically.

 In this work, we propose to detect a pure triangle singularity effect in the $p\eta/p\pi^0$ invariant mass spectrum in the $\psi(2S) \to p \bar{p} \eta / p \bar{p} \pi^0$ process with the triangle loop composed by $J/\psi$, $\eta$ and $p$.
 This reaction can avoid the three aspects mentioned above to confirm the triangle singularity effect, the detailed explainations of these three points are as follows: \begin{enumerate} \item {\bf Far away from the threshold of the relative channel.} By applying Coleman-Norton theorem, we get the position of triangle singularity in $m_{p\eta(\pi)}=1.56387$~GeV.
 It is about 80~MeV away from the $p \eta$ threshold.
 It will certainly not mix with the $p\eta$ threshold effect as the width of the peak is quite small. \item {\bf Narrow widths of all the intermediate particles in the loop.} $J/\psi$, $\eta$ and $p$ all have a long life, so the peak of triangle singularity caused by such loop diagram must be very sharp, which means distinguishing it from $N^\ast$ is very easy.